Banner

 Full Itinerary

-You will be picked up from your hotel at 5am, at which point we begin the 3.5 hour drive to Soraypampa.
+You will be picked up from your hotel at 5am, at which point we will begin the 3.5 hour drive to Soraypampa.
 On the way we pass through the charming indigenous villages of Iscuchaca and Limatambo.
 The snow-capped Salkantay peak is our constant companion throughout the journey.

-Today there is one goal in mind- taking on the 2.5 hour hike up to the famous Humantay Lake.
+Today there is one goal in mind: taking on the 2.5 hour hike up to the famous Humantay Lake.
 The route is steep, but the view is more than worth it.
-We head back down the mountain, taking roughly 1.5 hours to do so, before arriving at Salkantay Pampa where lunch is waiting for us.
+We will head back down the mountain, taking roughly 1.5 hours to do so, before arriving at Salkantay Pampa where lunch is waiting for us.

-After lunch, we continue trekking for another 3 hours before arriving at our campsite at the base of the most impressive mountains in the area, Salkantay Mountain (6,264m/20,551ft) and Humantay Mountain (5,217m/17,116ft).
+After lunch, we will continue trekking for another 3 hours before arriving at our campsite at the base of the most impressive mountains in the area, Salkantay Mountain (6,264m/20,551ft) and Humantay Mountain (5,217m/17,116ft).
 The campsite is called Pampa Japonesa or Japanese Plain (4,600m/15,091ft).

 • Meals: Breakfast – Lunch– Afternoon Tea – Dinner